thatgirldorian/data-import-tool/README.md

 # Data Import Tool

 This is a React app that will look up some data, pull the data sources you currently have connected and allow you import your data.
-It's my submission for the Airboxr FTE Intership assessment.
+It's my submission for the Airboxr FTE Internship assessment.

 <h3>Technologies used:</h3>